Four top New York City officials resign as turmoil ripples over Mayor Adams' corruption case

 Four top New York City officials resign as turmoil ripples over Mayor Adams’ corruption case

-NEW YORK (AP) — Four top deputies to New York City Mayor Eric Adams are resigning in the latest fallout as the Justice Department seeks to end a corruption case against Adams and ensure his cooperation in President Donald Trump’s immigration crackdown — a bargain that has raised new questions about the mayor’s political independence and ability to lead the city.
+NEW YORK (AP) — Four top deputies to New York City Mayor Eric Adams are resigning in the latest fallout from the Justice Department’s push to end a corruption case against Adams and ensure his cooperation in President Donald Trump’s immigration crackdown — a bargain that has raised questions about the mayor’s political independence and ability to lead the city.

 In a statement Monday, Adams confirmed the departures of First Deputy Mayor Maria Torres-Springer, Deputy Mayor for Operations Meera Joshi, Deputy Mayor for Health and Human Services Anne Williams-Isom and Deputy Mayor for Public Safety Chauncey Parker.

-“I am disappointed to see them go, but given the current challenges, I understand their decision and wish them nothing but success in the future,” said Adams, who is running for reelection and faces several challengers in the Democratic primary in June.
+“I am disappointed to see them go, but given the current challenges, I understand their decision and wish them nothing but success in the future,” said Adams, who faces several challengers in June’s Democratic primary.
 “But let me be crystal clear: New York City will keep moving forward, just as it does every day.”

+City Council Speaker Adrienne Adams became the latest Democrat to call on the mayor to resign, saying that with the deputy mayor resignations it’s clear he “has now lost the confidence and trust of his own staff, his colleagues in government, and New Yorkers.”

 Torres-Springer, Joshi and Williams-Isom told agency heads and staff in a memo that they were exiting because of “the extraordinary events of the last few weeks.”

-They did not give a date for their departures, but Adams said they and Parker will remain in their roles “for the time being to ensure a seamless transition.”
+They did not give a date for their departures, but Adams said they and Parker will remain “for the time being to ensure a seamless transition.”

-Several challengers are lined up to unseat Adams.
-His trial had been on track to be held in the spring.

 Adams has faced increasing scrutiny since the Justice Department’s second-in-command ordered federal prosecutors in Manhattan last week to drop the mayor’s corruption case.
 Acting Deputy Attorney General Emil Bove wrote that the case had “unduly restricted Mayor Adams’ ability to devote full attention and resources to the illegal immigration and violent crime.”

-That directive touched off firestorms within the Justice Department and New York political circles, with seven federal prosecutors quitting in protest — including the interim U.S. attorney for Manhattan — and some of Adams’ fellow Democrats calling on him to resign.
+That directive touched off firestorms within the Justice Department and New York political circles, with seven federal prosecutors quitting in protest — including the interim U.S. attorney for Manhattan — and fellow Democrats calling on Adams to resign.

 On Friday, after a week of recriminations and resignations, Bove and a pair of Justice Department officials from Washington stepped in and filed paperwork asking Manhattan federal Judge Dale E. Ho to dismiss the case.
 Ho has yet to take action on the request.